react-native-community/discussions-and-proposals/proposals/0006-Keyboard-Friendly-Virtualization.md

 cells.
 This tradeoff may not make sense for mobile.

 This leads to desired behavior of:
-- **Keep FlatList focus-safe on desktop:** Common realization windows for needed for keyboard navigation are enabled by default.
+- **Keep FlatList focus-safe on desktop:** Realization windows needed for correct keyboard navigation should be enabled by default.
 - **Keep FlatList memory usage steady on mobile:** New realization windows are opt-in where not pay to play.

 The full matrix of behaviors is described in the *API Reference* below.
-In general, **desktop users should realize **

 Endpoint detection is generally performed via `Platform` APIs, such as `Platform.isTV()` or `Platform.isPad()`.
 This change would add a